begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-OSOPEN filename TO file.var

-[ON ERROR statements] {THEN | ELSE} statements [END]
+    OSOPEN filename TO file.var [ ON ERROR statements ] { THEN | ELSE } statements

 Read/write access mode is the default.
-Specify this access mode by omitting READONLY and WRITEONLY.
+Override this access mode by using READONLY and WRITEONLY.

 ### SYNTAX ELEMENTS